 Miami Tennis Open

-Moving in 2019 to Hard Rock Stadium, home of the Miami Dolphins, located in Miami Gardens, just north of Miami.
-The Miami Open attracts the world’s best ATP and WTA players and the 13 day event, held annually in March, attracts over 300,000 spectators while booking about 15,000 Miami hotel nights.
+Moved to Hard Rock Stadium in 2019, home of the Miami Dolphins, located in Miami Gardens, just north of Miami.
+The Miami Open attracts the world's best ATP and WTA players and the 13 day event, held annually in March, attracts over 300,000 spectators while booking about 15,000 Miami hotel nights.

 Monte Carlo Rolex Masters